Dandelions are pretty to look at… when they’re not on your lawn.

 Why is it Important to Remove the Dandelions From Your Lawn?

-The issue with dandelions is that they have really long and sturdy roots.
-Their roots are known as ‘taproots’ and whilst you may be able to pull out the dandelion from the surface, if any of this root remains it can easily sprout a new plant.
+The issue with dandelions is that they have a really long, sturdy root.
+These roots are known as ‘taproots’ and are usually around 6-8” deep in established plants.
+Whilst you may be able to pull out the dandelion from the surface, if any of this root remains it can easily sprout a new plant.

 In addition to this, you have the seeds.

-Ahh the good ol’ fluffy dandelion seeds that as kids we all used to blow but what we didn’t realize then, was that these seeds can travel far distances and be the cause of new weeds to sprout.
+Ah the good ol’ fluffy dandelion seeds that as kids we all used to naively blow… What we didn’t realize then, was that these seeds can travel long distances.

 All of this considered, I think it’s safe to say that these bad boys are hard to stop!

-Once you notice that you have dandelions popping up it is best to treat them.
-It is much easier to treat them whilst they are in small quantities than when they’re covering your lawn completely.
+Once you notice that you have dandelions popping up in your lawn, it is best to remove them as soon as possible.
+It is much easier to do this while they are in small quantities than when they’re all over your lawn.